vitorhugo1207/Maid-chan/commands/README.md

 ---
 ## Utilities <a name="utilities"></a>
 - Say <br>
-This command will return that you tell for repeat and will delete your mensage. <br>
+This command will return that you tell for repeat and will delete your message. <br>
 Syntax example:
 ```
 m!say Hello, world!